WeChat Advertising 101: All You Need To Know

 Starting off by targeting the right audience, NAYUKI successfully made their announcement loud and clear.
 Furthermore, with coupons distributed right under the landing page, the brand closed the loop nicely by transferring those interested viewers directly into new store sales.

-Within the first two days of its launch, NAYUKI hit 260 thousand impressions and a 7.94% interaction rate.
-During the time, the cost for each coupon distributed was as low as 1.32 RMB while a sales increase of 20,000 RMB was achieved.
+Within the first two days of its launch, NAYUKI hit 260 thousand impressions and had a 7.94% interaction rate.
+During the time, the cost for each coupon distributed was as low as 1.32 RMB while a sales increase of 200,000 RMB was achieved.

 Case 2.
 Jo Malone – Quintupled ROI and Two Goals Achieved All at Once

 Valentine’s Day is always the best time of the year for luxury and high-end fragrances as these are normally the most popular gifts of the season.
 And Jo Malone was in need to stand out from the crowd in the fierce festival-season competition.

 The challenge lied in Jo Malone’s business goals, as this time the brand was looking for growth in two separate areas – both Sales and Acquisition.

 - Drive extensive traffic to the official website

 - Build Brand Image more broadly